|Comparing the Effect of Flaxseed and Fish Oils on Acute Ischemia-Reperfusion Injury in the Rat Kidney|

 3Department of Pathology, School of Medicine, Gonabad University of Medical Sciences, Gonabad, Iran

 Results: Serum Cr and BUN levels, AST activity, and tissue MDA content increased in the IR group.
-Both fish and flaxseed oils decreased tissue MDA levels (P< 0.05 vs. IR), but could not lead to a significant reduction in the levels of the renal markers.
-Histological damages increased following IR were also markedly reduced by these two oils.
+Both FO and FLO decreased tissue MDA levels (P < 0.05 vs. IR), but could not lead to a significant reduction in the levels of the renal markers.
+In addition, histological damages which were increased following the IR were markedly reduced by these 2 oils.

-Conclusion: Flaxseed oil as well as fish oil may provide protection against IR-induced renal injury and oxidative stress and these effects were not significant between the two supplementations.
+Conclusions: Generally, FLO and FO may provide protection against IR-induced renal injury and oxidative stress.
+However, these effects were not significant between the 2 supplementations.